scalawithcats/scala-with-cats/src/raw/foldable/cats.md

 The `Foldable` instance for `Map` allows us to fold over its values (as opposed to its keys).
-Because `Map` has two type parameters, we have to fix one of them to create the single-parameter type constructor we need to summon the `Foldable`:
+Because `Map` has two type parameters, we have to fix one of them to summon the `Foldable`:

 ```tut:book
 type StringMap[A] = Map[String, A]